Waboodoo/HTTP-Shortcuts/docs/faq.md

 <a id="trigger-from-other-app"></a>
 ## Can I trigger a shortcut from another app?

 Most automation apps offer some way to trigger a shortcut directly.
+Look for "shortcut" or "plugin".
 If that isn't an option you can instead trigger a shortcut by sending a *broadcast intent* with the following parameters:

 - action: "ch.rmy.android.http_shortcuts.execute"
 - package name: "ch.rmy.android.http_shortcuts"